churromorales20/tranzact/README.md

 Setup
-Navigate to the frontend directory:
+Navigate to the frontend directory: cd premium-calculator-web/

-bash
-Copy code
-cd frontend
 Install dependencies:

-bash
-Copy code
 npm install

 Start the frontend server:

-bash
-Copy code
 npm start

 The frontend will run on port 3001.

 Usage